 This is a remake of a recipe I have tried out 5 years ago!
 I tweaked the recipe slightly to include a little thick coffee syrup to enhance the flavor of the cookies!
 Although they are not exactly Famous Amos cookies, I find the texture quite close.

 For the coffee, feel free to use coffee emulco if you have that instead.
-Or if you prefer a non-caffeinated treat, you can replace the coffee syrup with 1/2 tsp milk.
+Or if you prefer a non-caffeinated treat, you can omit the coffee syrup.